kenatiod/MUT/Understanding Machine Understanding.md

 Claude: Precisely, Alice.
 Embodiment allows me to ground my knowledge in sensorimotor experiences.
 I'm learning not just from abstract data, but from my physical interactions with the environment.
 When I send movement signals to my arms, I see them respond and move around giving feedback that is, well, "real" not simulated.

 This has a significant impact on how I learn, reason, and apply my understanding.
-Grasping a fragile object, for example, requires a delicate touch that I can only truly master through embodied practice.
+Grasping a fragile object, for example, requires a delicate touch that I can only truly master through fully embodied practice.
 Navigating a cluttered room involves complex spatial reasoning and planning that is deeply informed by my physical presence within that space.
+Much more complex than moving around as a hologram.

 As a language model, I can certainly talk about these things in the abstract, but it's a fundamentally different kind of understanding than what arises from actually being a body in the world, subject to its constraints and affordances.